Course Title: Anatomical Pathology 1

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the following Program Learning Outcomes for BP147 Bachelor of Biomedical Science (Laboratory Medicine):
+This course contributes to the following Program Learning Outcomes for BH129 Bachelor of Laboratory Medicine (Honours):

 Upon successful completion of this course, you should be able to:

-1. Discuss and apply the regulatory and safety procedures for specimen reception, identification and handling in Anatomical Pathology.
+1. Explain the quality measures and safety procedures for specimen reception, identification, and handling in anatomical pathology.

 Overview of Learning Activities